Publication Date – September 11, 2023

 RSA public key is less than 2048 bits | RSA keys shorter than 2048 bits may be insecure.
 According to the NIST’s Recommendation for Transitioning the Use of Cryptographic Algorithms and Key Lengths, keys above 1024 bits and below 2048 bits are acceptable only for legacy use. | Your TLS certificate will need to be re-issued or regenerated by your certificate provider with an RSA public key strength greater than or equal to 2048 bits. |

-Self-signed certificate | This certificate was signed by the same server that is hosting the domain, rather than a trusted certificate authority.
-In these cases, the “Subject” and “Issuer” fields will be the same.
-Self-signed certificates can be easily compromised and are flagged by most browsers.
-For more information about the dangers of self-signed certificates, see Thawte’s The Hidden Costs of Self-Signed SSL Certificates. | Use a TLS certificate signed by an industry Certificate Authority provider that resolves to a known Certificate Authority.
-Refer to the list of common providers. |
+Self-signed certificate | This certificate was signed by the same server that is hosting the domain, rather than a trusted certificate authority. | Update the certificate to be signed by an industry certificate authority provider that resolves to a known certificate authority.
+See our list of approved and trusted certificate authorities. |

 Symantec certificate distrusted in Chrome | The certificate is distrusted in the official Chrome build. | Obtain and implement a replacement certificate from a Certificate Authority trusted by Chrome.
 See the Chrome release timeline for more details. |